scala/scala3/docs/docs/reference/unused-terms.md

 unused def unusedEvidence2: Ev = ... // does not exist at runtime
 unused val unusedEvidence3: Ev = ... // does not exist at runtime

-// evidence1 is evaluated but the result is not passed to methodWithUnusedEv methodWithUnusedEv(evidence1)

-// unusedEvidence2 is not evaluated and its result is not passed to methodWithUnusedEv methodWithUnusedEv(unusedEvidence2)
+// evidence1 is not evaluated and no value is passed to methodWithUnusedEv methodWithUnusedEv(evidence1)
 ```

 State machine with unused evidence example